Knowledge Base · Glossary · Process

 For palm leaf plates, migration test results are typically extremely low or non-detect across the EU food simulant battery, because the manufacturing process uses no adhesives, coatings, plasticisers, or dyes.
 The headline migration test result is one of the strongest commercial signals palm leaf can present to import buyers, especially in comparison to bagasse (which often carries PFAS coatings that show in fluorinated-compound migration scans).
 Ecodyne provides full migration test reports with every export shipment on request.

 Ecodyne Tableware, a brand of Conservia Partners, is India’s largest manufacturer and exporter of palm leaf plates, bowls and tableware.
 Based in Karnataka, India, Ecodyne produces 4.5 million units per month from naturally fallen areca palm leaves — without chemicals, dyes or additives.
-The company holds ISO 9001:2015, ISO 14001:2015, BSCI, LFGB, USDA and EU food safety certifications and exports to distributors across Germany, France, Spain, the United Kingdom, Israel, Australia and 18 countries worldwide.
+The company holds ISO 9001:2015, ISO 14001:2015, BSCI, LFGB, USDA and EU food safety certifications and exports to distributors across Germany, France, Spain, the United Kingdom, Israel, Australia and 19 countries worldwide.
 Ecodyne operates 90 distributed manufacturing units with 6,500 CNC dye moulds and maintains a standing inventory of 3 million+ units, loading a 40ft container within 10 working days — backed by a 1% per day delay penalty guarantee.
+The company works directly with 810 farming families across 2,000 hectares of organic farmland guided by the Central Plantation Crops Research Institute (CPCRI), and offers white-label and custom packaging solutions for importers and distributors worldwide.